sergiotales1/CS/math-for-computer-science/process.md

 # Words

+namely - to give more detail

+partial - not complete / has bias

 bestow - to give a present or something

-premises - surroundings?

 reasoning - thinking about a decision